codebyutsav/TO-DO-LIST-FILE-HANDLING-/README.md

-# 📝 TO-DO LIST (FILE HANDLING)
+# ✅ TO-DO LIST (FILE HANDLING) 🗂️

-A simple **console-based Python to-do list app** that allows you to **add, view, and delete tasks**, with all tasks being **saved to a file (`file.txt`)** so your data is not lost between runs.
+A beginner-friendly, **console-based Python app** to manage your daily tasks — now with **file saving support**! 📄✨
+Your tasks are **automatically saved in `file.txt`**, so you never lose them even after closing the program.

+---

-## ✅ Features
+## 🚀 Features
-- Add new tasks via console input
+📝 Add tasks
-- View tasks with numbering
+👀 View all your tasks with numbering
-- Delete tasks by number
+❌ Delete tasks by number
-- **Tasks are saved and loaded from `file.txt`**
+💾 Automatically saves tasks to `file.txt`
+🔁 Loads saved tasks every time you run the program

+---

-## 💡 Why This Project?
+## 💡 What's the Purpose?
-Perfect for beginners learning:
-- File handling in Python
-- Basic list operations
+This project is great for:
+- Learning **Python basics**
+- Practicing **file handling**
-- Building interactive CLI apps
+- Building a **real-world console app**

-> 🔒 Your tasks stay saved even after closing the program — no database needed.
+- Managing your own to-dos while learning coding 😉

+> 🧠 Simple idea.
+Practical learning.
+Lasting impact.

+---

+📂 No extra libraries.
+No complications.
+Just pure Python fun!